portfolio-performance/portfolio-help/docs/en/concepts/performance/money-weighted.md

 - **With taxes only (152 EUR)**: Fees are not taken into account; only taxes are.
 Although fees are also quite variable, they are more inherent to the purchase than taxes as they should reflect the real cost for the broker to carry out the transaction.
 Including taxes but disregarding fees is somewhat contradictory.
 - **Without fees and taxes (150 EUR)**: This is the value that the 10 shares were worth at the time of purchase.
 If the security (account) is worth more or less in the future, this is the number to compare with.
 In this view, fees and taxes should not be taken into account in performance calculations.

-It turns out that PP takes an in-between stance.
+It turns out that Portfolio Performance takes an in-between stance.
 For the calculation of the performance of the whole portfolio, fees and taxes are included (e.g., 155 EUR).
 For the performance at the security and security account level, only fees are included, and taxes are left out.

 Figure: Defining all possible cash flows within a portfolio.{class=pp-figure}